 Each standard Board meeting includes a Non-Executive Director only session, led by the Chair, followed by a session in which the Executive Director and the Company Secretary join the meeting.
-The Chief Financial Officer and Chief Investment Officer then join the meeting.
+The other Group Management Committee members then join the meeting.